Braiding a Future in Art with Paree Rohera

 SA: How has your background influenced and informed your practice?

 Coming from a Sindhi background, where having a lot of hair is common, I was often aware of societal norms around body hair.
-In my family and school, showing body hair was a huge deal.
+In my family and school, showing body hair was taboo.
 I intentionally incorporate body hair into my pieces, as it symbolizes many things for me.

 Patterns and designs were also prominent in my upbringing, with intricate furniture and textiles filling our home.
 I often sketched my mom’s jewelry designs without realizing their lasting impact until I began painting.
 How my hand moves on the canvas is deeply connected to those memories.
 The repetition of these patterns has become like my handwriting, creating a flow and comfort in my work that I strive to achieve with each piece.